michaelpearce21/CI_MS1_DAL/README.md

 ![About us](docs/images/about-us.png "About us image")

-Designed to succiently give more specifics about what to expect, highlighting the differences from a usual cafe experience.
+Designed to succinctly give more specifics about what to expect, highlighting the differences from a usual cafe experience.
 It also contains links to the newsletter modal, and to the club page.
 The opening times don't display on mobile, but they are in the footer.
 Picture gives shorthand for gaming to again reinforce the difference in this cafe.
 At tablet views another image of the cafe also displays, as this gave better balance of the elements.
 Fully responsive through sizes.

 This meets the user stories of: